SF Sustainable Property Fund

 The SF Sustainable Property Fund invests in real estate and real estate projects in the whole of Switzerland.
 The real estate fund mainly focuses on residential use.

 The real estate fund systematically and step-by-step optimises properties in line with defined sustainability criteria (ESG) during the period of ownership.
-With the objective being to reach the Federal Council’s climate objectives for 2030 and 2050 (net zero by 2050 at the latest), the focus falls mainly on environmental criteria (E of ESG), in particular on the improvement of energy efficiency and the reduction of greenhouse gas emissions.
+With the objective being to reach the Federal Council’s climate objective for 2050 (net zero by 2050 at the latest), the focus falls mainly on environmental criteria (E of ESG), in particular on the improvement of energy efficiency and the reduction of greenhouse gas emissions.

 Key Figures